Yunnan Aluminium : China's Chalco leapfrogs Rusal as second-biggest listed aluminium producer | MarketScreener

+The increase underscores China's growing dominance of the global aluminium market, as the world's biggest producer and consumer of the metal, although weak aluminium prices have already led to some production being shuttered this year.

-State-run Chalco, formally known as Aluminum Corp of China Ltd, said in a presentation to analysts reviewed by Reuters that its aluminium production came in at 4.17 million tonnes last year, beating the 3.753 million tonnes churned out by Rusal.
+State-controlled Chalco, formally known as Aluminum Corp of China Ltd, said in a presentation to analysts reviewed by Reuters that its aluminium production came in at 4.17 million tonnes last year, beating the 3.753 million tonnes churned out by Rusal.

 The Russian company, formerly the world's top producer, had already been overtaken in terms of output by China Hongqiao Group in 2015.